AniTracker/AniTracker/README.md

 **AMS currently name of the app for now for now until app is fully completed.
 Stands for Anime Manga Search Sprint 1 Building Progress: Sign in and Sign up view implemented and data is seen in Firebase

+**Cat in logo resembles cat from anime movie spirited away

 ![ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/161c860b-8c7e-495e-9df9-1f09cfae7b74)

 Sprint 2: The profile view follows successful login by the user and users are able to search for their favorite animes